 How to Improve User Experience and SEO

-If you think that your site scores very low on UX, then you can take several steps to remedy this situation.
-Below, we look at 7 tactics that can improve the user experience and SEO of your website.
+If you think that your site scores very low on UX, then you can take steps to remedy this situation.
+Below, we look at 14 tactics that can improve the user experience and SEO of your website:

 Google stated a while back that site speed is a ranking factor, and had this to say: “Speeding up websites is important — not just to site owners, but to all Internet users.
 Faster sites create happy users and we’ve seen in our internal studies that when a site responds slowly, visitors spend less time there.”

-Making sure that your website loads fast, no matter which device is used to access it is therefore crucial.
+Therefore, it’s crucial to make sure that your website loads fast, no matter which device is used to access it.
 Slow loading time is one of the main reasons why people leave quickly.
 The attention span of an average internet user has decreased considerably and the more they have to wait, the more they become restless and inclined to check other similar websites.

 By improving loading speeds, you can avoid losing traffic within the first few seconds of a visitor checking in to your website, and therefore improve your bounce rates.

-Use Google’s Page Insight Tool to analyse and optimise your site following web best practices
+Use Google’s Page Speed Insights Tool to analyse and optimise your site following web best practices.

-If your website only has the normal, static text content, then consider adding more interactive content.
-This can be anything from short quizzes, contests, interactive infographics and so on.
+If your website only has normal, static text content then consider adding some interactive elements.
+This can be anything from short quizzes and contests to interactive infographics.

 Encouraging your visitors to participate with the information they’re consuming will increase the site’s popularity and since interactive content engages people considerably more, they will also stay on the website longer.
 As a result, the ‘time on site’ metric will increase.